 The last tier is middle range according to costliness.
 This kind of company will specialize in educating you on your options and making sure to give you the opportunity to decide what you want.
 A mid-range company will help you decide which equipment is best for your home, and will be a great alternative to more expensive options.

-2) Your Contractor Should Be Doing Checks With Each Service
+2) Your HVAC Contractor Should Be Doing Checks With Each Service

 Whether or not you have a large issue with your heating and cooling systems, your HVAC contractor should be doing several basic checks with each visit.
 They should be doing a heat load calculation, looking at vents and air ducts, and doing a short walk around the home.
 A heat load calculation takes measurements of the square footage of your home, the average ceiling height of the home, and the temperature of the outdoors to determine how much heat will be needed to keep the temperature within the home at the level that is desirable to the inhabitants.